50 Frugal Boredom Busters to Keep Kids Busy When They’re Stuck at Home

-Your family is home for the day and the kids are bored out of their minds.
-Instead of listening to them whine and complain – be proactive and hand them this giant list of things to do when they are bored at home.
+Looking for fun activities and boredom busters to keep kids busy at home?
+Instead of listening to them whine and complain – be proactive and hand them this giant list of things to do while they are bored at home.

 At Home Boredom Busters for Kids